Tulip: Taxonomy

+It was published by Carl Linnaeus in 1753 with Tulipa gesneriana L. as the type species.
 Tulipa is a genus of the lily family, Liliaceae, once one of the largest families of monocots, but which molecular phylogenetics has reduced to a monophyletic grouping with only 15 genera.
 Within Liliaceae, Tulipa is placed within Lilioideae, one of three subfamilies, with two tribes.
 Tribe Lilieae includes seven other genera in addition to Tulipa.

 Subdivision

 The genus, which includes about 75 species, is divided into four subgenera.